alekcz/konserve-template/README.md

 # konserve-template

+A reference implementation of the [konserve kv-protocol (v0.6.0)](https://github.com/replikativ/konserve) on top of a clojure atom

 ## About
 This is a starter template it give basic guide lines on how to build a konserve backend.
 The source code is heavily commented so go [check it out](./src/konserve_template/core.clj).